-Variation of structural characteristics - ALIGNED The financial variation structure has been clearly defined and will be disclosed to investors and lenders.
-The exact mechanism and impacts, such as a step-up margin, for each instrument will be detailed in the corresponding documentation and is described in the framework for different types of sustainability-linked instruments.
-Of note, Enel has stated in their framework that the step-up may not be triggered as a result of specific circumstances outside Enel's control and that a recalculation of SPTs may occur following changes in the calculation methodology or major events having a material impact on Enel Group's structure.
-In addition, while the commercial paper programme is not directly linked to a financial variation mechanism in case of failure to achieve an SPT, all other types of instruments issued under this framework do possess such a feature.
-Because the treatment of commercial paper issued under sustainability-linked financing frameworks is still under development by ICMA, LMA and other associations, Enel's approach is in line with current market expectations and we expect a financial impact on the company in case of failure to achieve an SPT via the other instruments to be issued under this framework.
+Variation of structural characteristics - ALIGNED

+The financial variation structure has been clearly defined, and will be disclosed to investors and lenders.
+The exact mechanism and impacts, such as a step-up margin, for each instrument will be detailed in the corresponding documentation and are described in the framework for different types of sustainability-linked instruments.
+Enel has stated in its framework that the step-up may not be triggered as a result of specific circumstances outside the company's control, and that a recalculation of the SPTs may occur following changes in the calculation methodology or major events that have a significant impact on Enel Group's structure.
+In addition, while the commercial paper program is not directly linked to a financial variation mechanism in case of failure to achieve an SPT, all other types of instruments issued under this framework do possess such a feature.
+Because the treatment in market standards of commercial paper issued under sustainability-linked financing frameworks is still under development, Enel's approach is in line with current market expectations, and we expect a financial impact on the company in case of failure to achieve an SPT via other instruments to be issued under this framework.
 The issuer has stated in internal communication that it may revisit its approach to commercial paper as and when standards emerge.
-Reporting